Premendra Mitra: Ghanada

 Ghanada (Original name: Ghanashyam Das) is a middle-aged resident of a mess at 72, Banamali Naskar Lane in Kolkata, West Bengal with the four young members Shibu, Shishir, Gour and Sudhir (the narrator of the stories).
 He claims himself to be full of thrilling experience all over the globe (and, even in Mars!) to tackle conspiracies.
 Also, some of the stories are about Ganado (Original name: Ghonoram Das [ঘনরাম দাস]) in South America, and Bachanram Das [বচনরাম দাস] in Agra at Medieval India, his ancestors.
 First Ghanada story was মশা (The Mosquito) published in 1945.

 Mamababu

-Mamababu (Maternal Uncle) lived in Burma on account of his service.
+Mamababu (Maternal Uncle) lived in Burma on the account of his service.
 Original name of this middle-aged man is never stated.
 His expeditions are written in many novels and short-stories, such as: